azurecitadel/azurecitadel/content/arc/servers/hack/foundation.md

 Finally you will create new AAD group for the Arc admins, but only if you have access within AAD.

+If working in a team then it is recommended to split the tasks between you.

 ## Requirements

 The onboarded VMs will be created in a dedicated resource group called arc_pilot.
 All Azure resources will be created in UK South.